All Episodes

 Why did the FBI abandon their investigation of the townhouse rented by the terrorists and allow media access to it only two days after the shooting and leave shredded documents behind?

-You know, this is a question I when when I saw the media being led in this place.
+You know, this is a question when I saw the media being let in this place.

 It happened while the program was on.